ASSET SEARCH PRIVATE INVESTIGATOR

 Pre-litigation

 Pre-litigation asset search investigations are a preemptive tactic used to determine what assets or income may be seized in the event a judgment is ordered.
-Subsequent, information can be used to determine if the judicial venture is economically worth the effort.
+Subsequently, information can be used to determine if the judicial venture is economically worth the effort.
 Evidence obtained during this process can be admissible in court and used at trial to prepare a better case.

-A secured position will give a creditor significant leverage over the debtor, that may prompt the debtor into a quick settlement.
+A secured position will give a creditor significant leverage over the debtor, which may prompt the debtor into a quick settlement.
 It may also provide significant protection in the event of a bankruptcy (or even prompt the debtor not to file bankruptcy) because secured debts are not dischargeable.

 There is a variety of reasons an attorney will need to use the services of a private investigator.

-• As part of investigative services for ongoing litigation, civil, criminal, divorce matters…etc.
+- As part of investigative services for ongoing litigation, civil, criminal, divorce matters…etc.

-• To find assets to use as leverage during the course of negotiations,
+- To find assets to use as leverage during the course of negotiations

-• or to determine whether a lawsuit is economically worth pursuing.
+- or to determine whether a lawsuit is economically worth pursuing.

 Citations: